la2050/challenge/submit.markdown

 ### Resources

 * The grants challenge is all about making progress on our shared goals and metrics.
-Read about them [here](http://la2050.s3-us-west-1.amazonaws.com/reports/1/pdfs/vision_for_a_successful_los_angeles.pdf?1441226432).
+Read about them [here](https://la2050.org/goals).
-* <a href="https://docs.google.com/forms/d/e/1FAIpQLSf4drDm6lKpmJudzHY8GYbXHvCszKoGuQUZsPR5TXc54OvDIQ/viewform">Sign-up for our office hours webinar</a> on March 5th.
+* <a href="https://forms.gle/mM4rLE6RChcSwmM3A">Sign-up for an information session.</a> We will be holding office hours webinars on February 13th, February 27th, or March 12th and an in-person information session on February 26th.
 * Need inspiration?
 Browse proposals from past My LA2050 winners on the [My LA2050 Ideas Archive](https://archive.la2050.org/search/?keywords=winner).
 * Ready to submit?
-Check out the [entry form](https://drive.google.com/drive/u/0/folders/13kEX-1p_OgnW8AdHK0Ie6SxCPAHe2Ci0)
+Check out the [entry form](LINK)
-* Review the [scorecard](https://drive.google.com/drive/u/0/folders/13kEX-1p_OgnW8AdHK0Ie6SxCPAHe2Ci0) to see how your proposal will be evaluated
+* Review the [scorecard](LINK) to see how your proposal will be evaluated

 {% comment %}
 * Check out all previous [My LA2050 Grants Challenge reports](https://la2050.org/reports) delineating best practices for getting out the vote, as well as trends and reported impact.